storyblok/field-plugin/packages/cli/README.md

 ### deploy
 Uploading your field plugin implementation to Storyblok Partner Portal can be performed by simply running the `deploy` command.

+[//]: # (Add information about deploy and what is specifically does - uploading content of a file to SB, not building)

 >:warning: A token to access the [Storyblok Management API](https://www.storyblok.com/docs/api/management) for upserting the field plugin **must** be provided.
 There are two ways how to pass a token to the CLI.
 > 1. provide `--token <STORYBLOK_PERSONAL_ACCESS_TOKEN>` inside the `deploy` command
 > 2. inside `.env` or `.env.local` create a new variable `STORYBLOK_PERSONAL_ACCESS_TOKEN`